durysvit/GooD_Autobackuper/README.md

 ### Problem solving

+Exceptions:
-EmptyLineEditException is thrown if one of the fields in the rule creation window is empty — fill in all fields.
+* ...LineEditIsEmptyException — Path from, Folder ID, Account — raises if one of the fields in the rule creation window is empty — fill in all fields;

-FileExistsError is thrown if:
-* the token file does not exist — log in to Google;
+* TokenFileDoesNotExistException — raises if the token file does not exist — log in to Google;
-* credentials file doesn't exsist — register as a developer in Google Console — see subsection "Before starting the program";
+* CredentialsFileDoesNotExistException — raises if credentials file doesn't exist  — register as a developer in Google Console — see subsection "Before starting the program";
-* the path to the folder you want to copy does not exist — select an existing folder.

-FileNotUploadedException thrown if in the file has not been uploaded to Google Drive — check if the Google Drive folder ID is entered correctly; try again later; check your internet connection; re-authorize by deleting the "token.pickle" file.
+* FileNotUploadedException — raises if in the file has not been uploaded to Google Drive — check if the Google Drive folder ID is entered correctly; try again later; check your internet connection; re-authorize by deleting the "token.json" file;

-EmptyTimeListException thrown if in the Creation rule window, the time list is empty — complete the list with time.
+* EmptyTimeListException — raises if in the Creation rule window, the time list is empty — complete the list with time;

-NoRowSelectedInTable thrown if no row was selected to delete from table — select the row.
+* NoRowSelectedInTable — raises if no row was selected to delete from table — select the row;

-NotExistFolderIDException is thrown if the Google Drive folder ID does not exist — check the ID of folder.
+* NotExistFolderIDException — raises if the Google Drive folder ID does not exist — check the ID of folder.
+* TokenFileIsExpiredOrRevokedException — raises if token file is expired or revoked — try delete token file and authorise again;
+* etc.

-**If the program does not start, try deleting the token.pickle file from the program directory.**
+**If the app does not start, try deleting the token.json file from the program directory and restart the app (from tray).**

 ### Recommendations